 While rummaging through my collection of historical technology (electronic waste) in my closet, I found my old Linksys WRT54G wireless router.
 I replaced this router because over time, this series of Linksys router was pretty easy to hack, – and not “hack” in a good way.
 I also remembered that a few years ago I read an article about some open source software that would turn a “$60 router into a $600 router”.
 Great thought, but I didn’t need another router.
 What I did need was a “repeater” (a device that will give a WiFi signal more distance).
 Using my iPad and cell phone in my front room often ended up in time wasted (not to mention a great deal of frustration) generated by dropped WiFi signals that often caused my devices to “reload” the same data again.
 The problem was not in my D-Link router, rather it lied in the juxtaposition of my office to the front room of my home.
 The WiFi signal from my D-Link has to travel through two walls, a closet, two glass windows, and two doors to end up in my front room.
 By placing the repeater on top of a hutch in my dining room, the signals reaching the repeater are only traveling through two walls, and from the repeater, there is no obstruction to signals going to my front room.
-If I could find some open source software to transform my old Linksys into a repeater, I would be “in business”.
+If I could only find some open source software to transform my old Linksys into a repeater, I would be “in business”.

 After some research, I did find such software: DD-WRT.
 Basically, this software replaces the operating (system) software currently installed on your router.
 After this “brain surgery”, my old router went to sleep with a Linksys operating system, and woke up with DD-WRT.
 From that point, I could have configured the DD-WRT software to make the device into a super router or a repeater.
 I chose repeater (Note: You can also configure the device as a repeater bridge, which extends both WiFi and ethernet).
 Like most things in life, the router’s transformation does not take place without some struggle, and yes, there is some chance in “bricking” the router.
 Proceed at your own risk.
 BE CAREFUL.